olivierlacan/keep-a-changelog/README.md

 ### What’s a change log?
-A change log is a file which contains a curated, chronologically ordered list of notable changes for each version of an open source project.
+A change log is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 <a href="CHANGELOG.md" title="An example of a CHANGELOG file."><iframe src="CHANGELOG.md" width="570" height="350" seamless="seamless" style="border: 1px solid #aaa; padding: 1em; margin: 0 0.5em;"></iframe></a>